 For years now, cancer is the leading cause of death across the globe.
 Researchers have led meticulous studies focused on how to stop this deadly disease progression from it’s tracks.
 But the question is How close are we so far?
-Elix Techno Media bringing up a first of its kind International Conference on Cancer Research and Therapy ‘ICCRT’, scheduled September 21-22, 2020 in Singapore City, Singapore to experience the cutting edge research on oncology, including the use of new era technology like AI, Robotic Surgical Techniques, Novel Therapeutics, Bio-therapy, Wearable, and other areas of innovation.
+Elix Techno Media bringing up a first of its kind International Conference on Cancer Research and Therapy ‘ICCRT’, in Singapore City, Singapore to experience the cutting edge research on oncology, including the use of new era technology like AI, Robotic Surgical Techniques, Novel Therapeutics, Bio-therapy, Wearable, and other areas of innovation.

 ICCRT 2020 unites researchers with diverse expertise in cancer research along with oncologists to discuss most intensively pursued topics of investigation.
 The aim and goal of the conference is to bridge basic and clinical aspects of the genesis, progression, prognosis, prevention, and treatment of cancer.
 The conference is focused upon disease management, prevention, strategies for early diagnosis, and specific classes of therapeutic agents, results of a clinical trial, an emerging international technique, supportive care, and rehabilitation/reconstruction.

 The ICCRT 2020 program will take you beyond anything you have ever experienced before.
 You will see the technological and scientific discoveries that are disrupting the traditional constructs and forever changing the future of oncology.